gate42qc/quantum-futures-hackathon-2019/README.md

 You can see SimulaQron documentation here: https://softwarequtech.github.io/SimulaQron/html/GettingStarted.html

-Also you can clone these two repos for exmaples and for reference:
+Also you can clone these two repos for examples and for reference:

 `git clone https://github.com/SoftwareQuTech/CQC-Python`
 `https://github.com/SoftwareQuTech/SimulaQron`